Skip to main content

 Depending on your business, some retailers also include a bagging area in the self checkout kiosks.

-The self checkout process in a retail store usually includes the following steps:
+The self checkout process in a retail store usually includes 4 following steps:

 Step 1